 You can configure different search providers depending on the type of content on your website.
-A search provider searches across the website for pages, blocks, files, categories, forums or page types, or products on an ecommerce website.
-Search results are available when searching in the global Episerver menu in edit view.
+A search provider searches across the website for pages, blocks, files, categories, forums or page types, or products on an e-commerce website.
+Search results are available when searching in the Episerver top menu in edit view.